≡ Menu

 Nature’s Variety Instinct Raw Boost Grain Free Recipe Natural Dry Dog Food

-Let’s take a look that the macros.
+Let’s take a look at the macros.

-• 34% of protein which is below-average
+• 34% of protein, which is below-average

-• 26% of fat which is below-average
+• 26% of fat, which is below average

-• 33% of carbohydrates which is above-average
+• 33% of carbohydrates, which is above-average

 Following are the pros and the cons: